ythecombinator/safadometro/README.md

 MIT License, available in this repository.
 All contributions are assumed to be also licensed under the MIT License.

+> Please, don' use tabs.
+Tabs are from Satan.
+Use spaces.

 > Wesley Oliveira da Silva, also known as *Wesley Safadão*, is a Brazilian singer, songwriter, producer, and businessman.
 The *safadômetro* project does not have any rights over anything related to the him; images, logos, and everything related to the him have All Rights Reserved to *Wesley Safadão & Banda Garota Safada*.